Thomas Kyd: Later life

 Kyd was eventually released but was not accepted back into his lord's service.
 Believing he was under suspicion of atheism himself, he wrote to the Lord Keeper, Sir John Puckering, protesting his innocence, but his efforts to clear his name were apparently fruitless.
 The last we hear from the playwright is the publication of Cornelia early in 1594.
 In the dedication to the Countess of Sussex he alludes to the "bitter times and privy broken passions" he had endured.
 Kyd died later that year at the age of 35, and was buried on 15 August in St Mary Colechurch in London.
 In December of that same year, Kyd's mother legally renounced the administration of his estate, probably because it was debt-ridden.

 St Mary Colechurch was destroyed in the Great Fire of London in 1666, and not rebuilt.
-Thus Thomas Kyd's grave was lost to posterity.

 Works

 The dates of composition are approximate.